ethereumjs/ethereumjs-monorepo/packages/vm/examples/run-solidity-contract/README.md

-# Running a Solidity smart contract using ethereumjs-vm
+# Running a Solidity smart contract using @ethereumjs/vm

 This directory contains an example on how to run smart contracts written in Solidity.